SELECT INTO v14

 emp_sal_query procedure uses the variation of

 SELECT INTO that returns the result set into a record.
-Also note the addition of the
+It also uses the

 EXCEPTION block containing the